netizenk/MarkdownShepherd/README.md

 ### MarkdownShepherd

-A WPF application for managing and viewing Markdown files.
+A WPF Windows application for managing and viewing Markdown files.

-## Building from Source
+## Installation

 ### Prerequisites
 - .NET 9.0

-## Installation

 ### First-time Installation
 1. Download the latest release from the `Releases` directory